duanewg/Quickkbooks-Database-Server-Azure/README.md

 - Deploy Infrastructure for Quickbooks Database Server and Clients
 - Install the database server manager and client software on all host machines
-- Setup file sharing on the server and client machiines
+- Setup file sharing on the server and client machines
 - Configure Remote Desktop for all client machines

 <h2>Architecture Diagram</h2>